25 June 2025

 • Moderator, Rupali Mehra, CMO & Head of Asia, Spowdi AB (Engaging India)

-Key Takeaways
+Key takeaways

 The panel explored how digital technologies such as AI and digital twins are transforming industrial operations.
 Speakers highlighted how these tools are being used to optimise processes, improve maintenance and safety, and enable complex inspections through autonomous systems like drones.
-For traditional industries, the discussion emphasised how AI is reshaping operations, shifting from manual tasks to digital solutions for example in geological mapping and analysis.
+For traditional industries, the discussion emphasised how AI is reshaping operations, shifting from manual tasks to digital solutions, for example, in geological mapping and analysis.

 LeadIT panel discussion with Per Andersson, Annika Ramsköld and Rémy Kolessar.
 Photo: Engaging India @Almedalen